basedayy/ayyofficial/README.md

 The character is also called lain from the anime/game serial experiments lain.

-**Q: what was your goal for the website or what kind of website did u wanted to make**
+**Q: what was your goal for the website or what kind of website did u want to make?**

 A: my goal was making a website that looks like the one im inspired from at first.
 However it got bigger and i thought of running a forum.
 So i made like a Static forum website with some other things.
 It was and is very fun working on it.